 Nike has come out with another controversial and inane commercial.
 And its message is terrible for female athletes.

-The entire message of the commercial paints female athletes as fighting against being called, “dramatic”, “nuts”, “delusional”, “unhinged”, “hysterical” and “crazy”.
-Who is saying these things about female athletes in 2019?
-Well the commercial does not tell you that.
-There is just Serena telling us that’s what people say about women athletes.
+The entire message of the commercial paints female athletes as fighting against being called “dramatic”, “nuts”, “delusional”, “unhinged”, “hysterical” and “crazy”.
+Who is saying these things about female athletes?
+Well, the commercial does not tell you that.
+There is just Serena Williams telling us that’s what people say about women athletes.
 And what Serena Williams tells us is a lie.

 The commercial is read by Serena Williams, one of the biggest names in sports, not just women’s sports and not just American sports.
 Serena Williams is one of the wealthiest and most famous athletes in the world.

-At the end of 2018 she was worth $27 million dollars.
-Just as a quick reminder, she had a baby in 2017 and made it to only 1 Major Final.
-This was a huge dip from her 2016 earnings.
-She makes $19 million dollars for endorsements alone.
+At the end of 2018 she was worth $27 million.
+Just as a quick reminder, she had a baby in 2017 and made it to only 1 Major Final. $27 million was a huge dip from her 2016 earnings.
+She makes $19 million from endorsements alone.

 But we will come back to Williams at the end of the commercial.
-Let’s take each point on its own.
+Rather, let’s take each point she makes on its own.

 “If we show emotion” it says women are called “dramatic”.

-Unlike this commercial that isn’t completely dramatic at all.
+Unlike this commercial that isn’t dramatic at all.